Benedict Arnold: Legacy

-Fictional invocations of Benedict Arnold's name carry strongly negative overtones.
+Fictional invocations of Arnold's name carry strongly negative overtones.
 A moralistic children's tale entitled "The Cruel Boy" was widely circulated in the 19th century.
-It described a boy who stole eggs from birds' nests, pulled wings off insects, and engaged in other sorts of wanton cruelty, who then grew up to become a traitor to his country.
+It described a boy who stole eggs from birds' nests, pulled wings off insects and engaged in other sorts of wanton cruelty, who then grew up to become a traitor to his country.
 The boy is not identified until the end of the story, when his place of birth is given as Norwich, Connecticut, and his name is given as Benedict Arnold.
 However, not all depictions of Arnold were so negative.
 Some theatrical treatments of the 19th century explored his duplicity, seeking to understand rather than demonize it.

 Canadian historians have treated Arnold as a relatively minor figure.
 His difficult time in New Brunswick led historians to summarize it as full of "controversy, resentment, and legal entanglements" and to conclude that he was disliked by both Americans and Loyalists living there.
 Historian Barry Wilson points out that Arnold's descendants established deep roots in Canada, becoming leading settlers in Upper Canada and Saskatchewan.
 His descendants are spread across Canada, most of all those of John Sage, who adopted the Arnold surname.

 Honors

 The Boot Monument at Saratoga National Historical Park pays tribute to Arnold but does not mention his name.
 It was donated by Civil War General John Watts DePeyster, and its inscription reads: "In memory of the most brilliant soldier of the Continental army, who was desperately wounded on this spot, winning for his countrymen the decisive battle of the American Revolution, and for himself the rank of Major General."
-The victory monument at Saratoga has four niches, three of which are occupied by statues of Generals Gates, Schuyler, and Morgan.
+The victory monument at Saratoga has four niches, three of which are occupied by statues of Generals Gates, Schuyler and Morgan.
 The fourth niche is pointedly empty.

-There are plaques on the grounds of the United States Military Academy at West Point, New York, commemorating all of the generals who served in the Revolution.
-One plaque bears only a rank and a date but no name: "major general… born 1740".
-Historical markers in Danvers, Massachusetts, and Newburyport, MA commemorate Arnold's 1775 expedition to Quebec.
-There are also historical markers bearing his name at Wyman Lake Rest Area on US-201 north of Moscow, Maine, on the western bank of Lake Champlain, New York, and two in Skowhegan, Maine.
+There are plaques in an old cadet chapel in the United States Military Academy at West Point commemorating all of the generals who served in the Revolution.
+One plaque bears only a rank and a date but no name: "major general… born 1740."
+Historical markers in Danvers, Massachusetts, and Newburyport, Massachusetts, commemorate Arnold's 1775 expedition to Quebec.
+There are also historical markers bearing his name at Wyman Lake Rest Area on US-201 north of Moscow, Maine, on the western bank of Lake Champlain, and two in Skowhegan, Maine.

-The house where Arnold lived at 62 Gloucester Place in central London bears a plaque describing him as an "American Patriot".
-He was buried at St Mary's Church, Battersea, England which has a commemorative stained glass window.
-The faculty club at the University of New Brunswick, Fredericton has a Benedict Arnold Room in which letters written by Arnold hang on the walls.
+The house where Arnold lived at 62 Gloucester Place in London bears a plaque describing him as an "American Patriot," in the sense that he "felt that what he was doing was in the interest of America."
+He was buried at St Mary's Church, Battersea, which has a commemorative stained glass window.
+The window's devices commingle the flags of the United States and the United Kingdom.